containers/podman-compose/README.md

 - a django tasks

-When testing the `AWX3` example, if you got errors just wait for db migrations to end.
+When testing the `AWX3` example, if you got errors, just wait for db migrations to end.
 There is also AWX 17.1.0

 ## Tests

-Inside `tests/` directory we have many useless docker-compose stacks that are meant to test as much cases as we can to make sure we are compatible
+Inside `tests/` directory we have many useless docker-compose stacks that are meant to test as many cases as we can to make sure we are compatible

 ### Unit tests with pytest
 run a pytest with following command